A Christian Perspective on the Presidential Election

 Rick's Books on Amazon

 God’s common grace does rain on unjust people (Matthew 5:45).
-And sometimes, some pagan people use their gifting in such a way that a Christian can support.
+Sometimes, some pagan people use their gifts so that a Christian can support them.
 You should not have a conscience issue about voting for an unregenerate person who lines up better with your Christian values.
 Of course, you can refrain from voting if it’s a conscience issue for you.
 How does not participating square with your call to be salt and light in your world (Matthew 5:13-16)?

 The king’s heart is a stream of water in the hand of the LORD; he turns it wherever he will (Proverbs 21:1).